Yakub (Nation of Islam): Commentary

-Knight writes that the tale of Yakub has been "routinely mock[ed]" by outsiders, adding that many people will find Fard's stories difficult to take seriously.
+Knight writes that the tale of Yakub has been routinely mocked by outsiders, adding that many people will find Fard's stories difficult to take seriously.
 Harold Bloom, in his book The American Religion, argues that Yakub combines elements of the biblical God and the Gnostic concept of the Demiurge, saying that "Yakub has an irksome memorability as a crude but pungent Gnostic Demiurge".
 Nathaniel Deutsch also notes that Fard and Muhammad draw on the concept of the Demiurge, along with traditions of esotericism in biblical interpretation, absorbing aspects of biblical tales to the new narrative, such as the swords of the Muslim warriors keeping the "white devils" from Paradise, like the flaming sword of the angel protecting the Garden of Eden in Genesis.
 Yusuf Nuruddin also compared the Yakub story to the Genesis story, with the opposing group to the initial utopian society being comparable to the snake in the Garden of Eden.
 In his view, the story of the later expulsion of Yakub was comparable to the expulsion of Adam and Eve, as well as the fall of man.

 Edward Curtis calls the story "a black theodicy: a story grounded in a mythological view of history that explained the fall of black civilization, the Middle Passage from Africa to the Americas, and the practice of Christian religion among slaves and their descendants".
 Stephen C. Finley also called it a theodicy.
 Several commentators state that the story, by associating blacks with ancient high civilizations and whites with cave-dwelling barbarians and gorillas, both uses and spectacularly reverses the populist and scientific racism of the era which identified Africans as primitive, or closer to apes than whites.
 This drew on earlier criticisms of white supremacist Nordicism, creating a mythic version of "attacks on AngloSaxon lineage and behavior that had been voiced by more mainstream black thinkers during the nineteenth century. [...]
 With these references the [NOI] Muslims replicated the images of European savagery in the Middle Ages that were so pervasive in nineteenth-century black racial thought".
 XinLing Li sees a contradiction in the story, where blackness is always good but still capable of evil.